 Laser eye surgery is the most realistic alternative.

-It is a hassle-free option, and a one time procedure – there are no daily maintenance issues and no ongoing care is required.
+It is a hassle-free option, and a one-time procedure – there are no daily maintenance issues and no ongoing care is required.
 Over the past 20 years, laser has been proven to be a safe and effective procedure.
 98.5% of patients are satisfied or very satisfied with the outcome of their surgery, with serious complication rates below 1% at the leading clinics.

-99% of our own laser customers achieve 20/20 eyesight following surgery, and an increasing number of contact lens wearers are choosing it to permanently correct their visual issues.
+99% of our own laser customers achieve 20/20 eyesight following surgery, and an increasing number of contact lens wearers are choosing it to permanently correct their vision issues.
 Our free consultation service will assess whether or not you are suitable for treatment.